rocky-linux/documentation/docs/guides/admin_guide/11-tasks.md

 ## Generalities

-The scheduling of tasks is managed with the **cron** utility.
+The scheduling of tasks is managed with the `cron` utility.
 It allows the periodic execution of tasks.

-It is reserved to the administrator and under reserve to the users and uses only one command : `crontab`.
+It is reserved to the administrator for system tasks but can be used by normal users for tasks or scripts that they have access to.
+To access the `cron` utility, we use: `crontab`.

-The `cron` service is used for :
+The `cron` service is used for:

 * Repetitive administration operations;
 * Backups;
 * Monitoring of system activity;
 * Program execution.

-`crontab` is short for **chrono table**: schedule table.
+`crontab` is short for **cron table**, but can be thought of as a task scheduling table.

 !!!
 Warning
-    To set up a schedule, the system must be on time.
+    To set up a schedule, the system must have the correct time set.

 ## How the service works

 The `cron` service is run by a `crond` daemon present in memory.

-To check its status :
+To check its status:

 ```
 [root] # systemctl status crond